 I have always read Roald Dahl’s stories to my children, and who’s not been a fan of the movie Charlie and the Chocolate Factory starring Gene Wilder?
-When I learned of what Dahl actually said about Jews, I was very much upset and disappointed.
-I guess we attach super-human qualities to artists or anyone in the public’s eye, and when we realize their flaws it invariably comes as a shock to us.
-I researched some of those inflammatory quotations and found them mentioned in numerous sources, and the more I read the more I saw a portrait of a man whom I absolutely abhor.
+When I learned of what Dahl actually said about Jews, my eyes zigzagged back and forth over his sinister remarks; I was sure that I had misread or something.
+I guess we attach super-human qualities to artists or anyone in the public eye, and when we realize their flaws it invariably comes as a shock to us.
+I researched some of those inflammatory statements made by Dahl, and found them mentioned in numerous sources.
+The more I read, the more I saw a portrait of a man whom I absolutely abhor.
 Certainly, not the type of man who deserves the literary accolades that he’s received, because there are other talented writers who have been just as prolific with child-like imagination and impressive magical worlds without embracing the type of sickly ideas that are anything but innocent, fuzzy, and positive.

-When I pulled Dahl’s books off my son’s bookshelf and marched to the garbage can, my husband stopped me in my tracks.
-He was shocked that I would dare throw a book away regardless of the author’s anti-Semitic views.
-He asked me whether I would do the same with respect to any other book where the author had expressed a bias towards other groups of people such as blacks or gays, while reminding me that so much of the classic Western literature is rife with prejudice.
-And the truth is that I realized that this was one heck of a slippery slope, but I felt very strongly about getting rid of Dahl’s books anyway only because he is an example of an author who had lived long enough to know about the Holocaust, and yet he had no qualms about spreading the type of anti-Jewish sentiment that pretty much helped kill millions of Jews not that long ago.
-It’s the type of mind-frame that for centuries kept all sorts of anti-Jewish myths alive; it helped create and propagate racist Jewish stereotypes, and was the catalyst for one pogrom after the other and one expulsion after the next and so many forced conversions.
+I pulled Dahl’s books off my son’s bookshelf and marched to the garbage can, but my husband stopped me in my tracks.
+He was shocked that I would dare throw away a book, any book for that matter.
+He asked whether I would do the same with respect to books authored by writers who had expressed a bias towards Blacks or members of the LGBTQ community while reminding me that so many of the classics of Western literature were rife with prejudice.
+And the truth is that I realized that this was one heck of a slippery slope, but I felt very strongly about getting rid of Dahl’s books only because he’s an example of an author who had lived long enough to know about the Holocaust, and yet he had no qualms about spreading the type of anti-Jewish sentiment that helped kill millions of Jews not that long ago.
+It’s the type of mind-frame that for centuries had kept all sorts of anti-Jewish myths alive and facilitated and propagated racist Jewish stereotypes — the catalyst of antisemitic legislation, one pogrom after the other, one expulsion after the next, including torture, expropriation, and so many forced conversions.

 In that respect, I was done with Dahl; he disgusted me.
-When I looked around my son’s room and noticed so many other wonderful books, I realized that Dahl would not be missed and there were so many other authors he could celebrate instead.
+As my eyes reviewed the scores of other authors sitting on my son’s bookshelves, I realized that Dahl would not be missed and there were many other authors he could celebrate instead.

-Needless to say, my husband and I continued to argue about this for days and days — literally until today actually.
+Needless to say, my husband and I continued to argue about this for days.
 “So what about Shakespeare’s Shylock, huh?” he challenged me.
 “Or how about Marlowe’s The Jew of Malta?”
 “Or Dickens’ Fagin?” he was really putting up a fight this time.
 “Why have you not boycotted them as well?”

 “I am a Jew, Hath not a Jew eyes?
 Hath not a Jew hands, organs, dimensions, senses, affections, passions; fed with the same food, hurt with the same weapons, subject to the same diseases, healed by the same means, warmed and cooled by the same winter and summer as a Christian is?”

-I don’t know of one person who could read or hear this and not feel something, and what’s even more surprising is that Shakespeare could actually write those lines and yet he did not know what being Jewish felt like.
-I admit that this is all speculation, and for all I know, he may have known a couple of Jews — he may have been affected by things that he had witnessed.
-There must have been a few Jews about, despite most Jews having been expelled from England.
-Anyway, Jew baiting seemed to be a favorite preoccupation among the English intelligentsia, it appeared everywhere, even in hymns for young children where Jews were depicted as Christ-killers, what else.
+I don’t know of one person who could read or hear this and remain unmoved, and what surprises me most is that Shakespeare could actually write those lines without knowing what it felt like to be Jewish.
+I admit that this is all speculation, and for all I know, he may have known a couple of Jews — he may have been affected by things that he had witnessed or heard.
+There must have been a few Jews around, even though Jews were expelled from England in 1290.
+Still, Jew-baiting seemed to be a favorite preoccupation among the English intelligentsia; it appeared everywhere, even in hymns for young children where Jews represented Christ-killers, what else.

 Beatrix Potter is another writer who is celebrated worldwide for her lovable character Peter Rabbit, but she also had a political voice and was also recognized as a social reformer, except she was also passionate about expressing the dangers of incorporating Jews into British society.